 Anal Cancer: The Basics

-When your body makes stool, it sits in the rectum.
-The anus is an organ that helps you control moving stool from the rectum to the outside of the body.
+When your body makes stool (bowel movement), it sits in the rectum.
+The anus helps you control the movement of stool from the rectum to the outside of the body.
 Anal cancer is caused by anal cells growing out of control.
-As the number of cells grow, they form into a tumor.
+As the number of cells grow, they form a tumor.

 Anal cancer that has spread from the anus to another part of the body is called metastatic cancer.